ahacking/to_json/README.md

 clause, and more importantly without muddying up your models with presentation concerns.

-Keeping the DSL simpler also made it faster and as a user of ToJSON it leads to a better structuring and separation of concerns in your models.
+Keeping the DSL simpler also made it faster and as a user of ToJson it leads to a better structuring and separation of concerns.
 It also avoids assuming a 'current model' as some DSL's do which further harms flexibility and composition.
 Flexibility is especially important where you need to include attributes from related/parent models, or collect and aggregrate model data for presentation in JSON.

 #### ORM agnostic

 Being explicit means we are also ORM agnostic.
-ToJSON does not care what ORM you are using, or what the class the objects being serialized are.
+ToJson does not care what ORM you are using, or what class the objects being serialized are.

 ## ToJson Alternatives